roushanj/fuber/README.md

 # Testing :-

   1. You can test api using Swagger or Postman.
-  2. Change Value in main_test.go and run go test command
+  2. Or you can always Change Value in main_test.go and run go test command